-For any conical limit point $\xi \in \pG$, there exists a sequence of decreasing numbers $\{r_i>0: r_i \to 0\}$ such that the following holds for all $i >0$. \end{lem} \begin{proof} By Lemma \ref{parabnoatom}, all parabolic points are not atoms.
-Observe that there are infinitely many $(\epsilon, R)$-transitional points $v$ on $\gamma:=[1, \xi]$.
-(See the second paragraph in the proof of Lemma \ref{rephorofunc}).
+For any conical limit point $\xi \in \pG$, there exists a sequence of decreasing numbers $\{r_i>0: r_i \to 0\}$ such that the following holds for all $i >0$. \end{lem} \begin{proof} Observe that there are infinitely many $(\epsilon, R)$-transition points $v$ on $\gamma:=[1, \xi]$.
+(See the claim in the proof of Lemma \ref{rephorofunc}.)